sgoley/paysim-dashboard/pres/insights.md

 * I confirmed that dataset does not contain obvious duplicates
 * I confirmed the time range of dataset (approximately covering a 31 day period truncated to hours)
 * I made an adjustment from `step` to a datetime data type for easier graphing
+* I made an adjustment on tx amount based on apparent direction (Transfer = Credit from Origin, Debit to Destination)
+* I made new balances calculations on both the Origin & Destination accounts.
+* I made boolean field to determine if the given vs the calculated Origin & Destination balances were the same.

 -------